-US business advertise near-record 11 million open jobs
+US businesses advertised near-record 11 million open jobs

 Separate data from the Federal Reserve Bank of Atlanta shows that people switching jobs are receiving bigger pay raises than those who stay put.

+Companies are also paying out larger bonuses to attract and keep workers.
+According to Gusto, a company that provides pay and benefits software to small businesses, 14% of all paychecks on its platform now include bonuses, up from 11% a year ago, and the average size of the bonus has tripled over that period, to about $1,670, from $550.

 Job openings rose about 4% in October to 11 million, just below July’s peak of 11.1 million.
 The biggest increase was in restaurants, bars and hotels, where they leapt nearly 20% to 1.6 million.
+Restaurant traffic and travel increased that month as coronavirus cases waned.

+Other job openings data reflect how the economy is evolving in a pandemic.
+According to job-listings website Indeed, the number of available positions for loading and stocking jobs, primarily in warehouses, has more than doubled from its pre-pandemic level, evidence of the rapid rise in ecommerce.

+And with demand surging for factory goods such as furniture, cars, and appliances, manufacturers are desperately seeking more employees, even as many struggle to obtain supplies amid supply chain bottlenecks.
+The number of available factory jobs jumped 6% in October, to just over 1 million, more than double the pre-pandemic level and the highest on record.